Siobhan Dowd: A Monster Calls

 Dowd had undertaken at least one more children's novel before her death, about a young boy coming to terms with his mother's terminal illness.
 She had discussed it and contracted to write it with editor Denise Johnstone-Burt at Walker Books, who also worked with Patrick Ness, author of the acclaimed Chaos Walking trilogy.
 Walker arranged for Ness to write the story; later, Walker and Ness arranged for Jim Kay to illustrate it; and A Monster Calls (May 2011) was published before Ness and Kay met.
 In 2012 it won both the Carnegie Medal (Ness) and the companion Kate Greenaway Medal (Kay) as the year's best children's/young adult book published in the UK, a double-award unique in more than fifty years.

 Personal life

 Dowd was married twice.
-Her first marriage broke down in the early 1990s and she subsequently moved to New York City, where she worked for PEN American Center.
+Her first marriage to Mial Pagan broke down in the early 1990s and she subsequently moved to New York City, where she worked for PEN American Center.
 Dowd spent seven years in New York until she returned to London in 1997, to spend more time with her family.
 In 2000 she met Geoff Morgan, a librarian at Oxford Brookes University.
 They married in March 2001 in Wales.

 In September 2004, Dowd was diagnosed with advanced breast cancer.
 In spite of this, she continued to write prolifically.
 In her last year of life she developed a friendship with the children's author Meg Rosoff, who had also been diagnosed with breast cancer.

-Death

 Dowd died of breast cancer on 21 August 2007, aged 47.
-She was survived by her husband, Geoff Morgan, librarian at Oxford Brookes University.
+She was survived by her husband.
 She was interred in the graveyard at St Margaret's Church in Binsey, Oxfordshire.